Spirituality

 Vishnu: Vishnu is the preserver of the universe.
 He incarnates in various forms (avatars) to restore cosmic order.

-Shiva: Shiva is the destroyer and transformer, also known as Mahesh.
+Shiva: Shiva, also known as Mahesh, is the destroyer and transformer.
 He is associated with profound spiritual practices and is often depicted in deep meditation.

 Devi (The Goddess): Devi represents the feminine divine, encompassing various forms such as Durga, Lakshmi, and Saraswati.
 She symbolizes strength, wealth, and wisdom.